newclarity/sidecar/README.md

 Philosophy
 -

-Surrogate is designed to allow the plugin developer to get the most functionality with the least amount of work and to minimize time required for testing and adding common features.
-Surrogate follows the [D.R.Y. principle](http://en.wikipedia.org/wiki/Don't_repeat_yourself) and the [Decisions, not Options philosophy](http://wordpress.org/about/philosophy/#decisions).
+Sidecar is designed to allow the plugin developer to get the most functionality with the least amount of work and to minimize time required for testing and adding common features.
+Sidecar follows the [D.R.Y. principle](http://en.wikipedia.org/wiki/Don't_repeat_yourself) and the [Decisions, not Options philosophy](http://wordpress.org/about/philosophy/#decisions).
 Developers subclass the Plugin Base class and add all features required in the class, directly or indirectly.
 The Plugin Base class leverages the additional

 PHP Classes
 -
-Surrogate has the classes for the following functionality:
+Sidecar has the classes for the following functionality:

 - Plugin
 - Admin Page